 Why the Dregs Still Have Families

 The Dregs' higher birth rate is not driven by religious or cultural conservatism.
 It is driven by the ambient human contact that poverty preserves.
 People who touch each other, share meals, and know each other's names still form families.
-The corporate world optimized this away.
+The corporate world didn't eliminate this on purpose.
+It optimized it away.

 No corporate program addresses the underlying cause: the systematic removal of social infrastructure.
 The barista who remembered your name.
 The neighbor who watched your kids.
 The community that shared the burden.
 Each removal was individually rational.
 Cumulatively, they eliminated the world in which people wanted to have children.